 Yes, it is possible to practice without a JD

-Working as an apprentice in a law office was how most people became lawyers in the United States.
-(The date of the first law school in the United States is debated; however, the consensus is that it was during the late 1700s.
+Working as an apprentice in a law office was how most people became lawyers in the United States centuries ago.
+The date of the first law school in the United States is debated, but the general consensus is that it was sometime during the late 1700s.
 We had lawyers before that time, however.

-It's critical to decide where you want to live long term because you probably won’t ever be admitted to practice in any other state.
-Second, potential clients and employers might be reluctant to hire an attorney who did not go to law school simply because it is so unusual.
+It's critical to decide where you want to live long term before entering an apprenticeship program because you probably won’t be admitted to practice in any other state.
+And potential clients and employers might be reluctant to hire anyone who didn't go to law school simply because it's so unusual.

-Finally, the reality is that it is hard to pass the bar exam without at least some law school experience.
-Although not impossible, as this interesting article points out, the passage rates are low.
+Finally, the reality is that it's hard to pass the bar exam without at least some law school experience.
+Although not impossible, the pass rates are low.
 It’s risky to spend years as a legal apprentice if you never manage to pass the bar exam.
-(In fairness, this is also an issue faced by non-ABA-accredited law schools and even some ABA-accredited ones.)
+In fairness, however, this is also an issue faced by students of non-ABA-accredited law schools and even some ABA-accredited ones.